-- For the first 10 miles (first paved section to Lightning Tree Boat Ramp) riders in the peloton will have full use of the right lane of travel, but cannot ride left of the yellow line into the oncoming lane at any time during the ride.
+- For the first 10 miles (first paved section) riders in the peloton will have full use of the right lane of travel, but cannot ride left of the yellow line into the oncoming lane at any time during the ride.

 - Once the route changes to dirt road, riders must obey all traffic laws and use common sense, keeping their speed under control.

 - Riders should expect vehicle traffic on all roads, along with ATVs, motorcycles, livestock and wild animals.
 Stay in your lane and follow the rules of the road.